For Grades 9–12

 - Any number

 - Type of line (horizontal, squiggly, curving, etc.)

 - Any direction (north, south, up, down, etc.)

-- Collect the words from each category and pick words to complete the following instructions: 1.
-Color Shape with Number Type of line(s) Connected to Shape
+- Collect the words from each category and pick words to complete the following instructions.
+(Remove the brackets after you insert the appropriate words.)

 - Ask students to choose one of the above as the title for a sculpture, and keep it to themselves.